RadRod/AMRG/README.md

 AMRG -s capcom -p manufacturer c:\AM\attract\romlists -f capcom.txt -o c:\myromlists

-Remember that this tool is still in beta, so there may still be a bug or 2.

 That's pretty much it!
 If you have any questions or comments, feel free to contact me on the Hyperpie FB group or forums.